-Students must attend and participate in all clinical workshops and brownbags throughout their Ph.D. level training, until internship is started.
-This is accomplished by enrolling in Psychology 9380: Clinical Proseminar during each year in the Ph.D. program (until Internship starts).
+Students must attend and participate in all clinical workshops and brownbags throughout their Ph.D. level training, until applying for residency.
+This is accomplished by enrolling in Psychology 9380: Clinical Proseminar during each year in the Ph.D. program.

 Ph.D.
 1 Year

 a.
 Clinical Area Comprehensive Examination.
 Note: Can be completed either in Year 1 or Year 2 of Ph.D. program.